tragedy-labs/sprite/docs/_tutorials/4_transactions.md

 ArcadeDB is a transactional database.
 This is preferred for applications that require a high level of data integrity.
 CRUD commands are required to be issued as part of a [transaction](https://en.wikipedia.org/wiki/Database_transaction) as a way to ensure [ACID compliance](https://en.wikipedia.org/wiki/ACID).

-There are a few different ways to conduct transactions in Sprite.
-This tutorial will demonstate these methods, and explain why they are implemented as such in Sprite.
-As a warning, some code here might be daunting at first.
-It is not super important that you are an SQL expert, as long as you understand the basics of the transaction process.
+There are a two different ways to conduct transactions in Sprite.
+This tutorial will demonstate these methods.

 ---